 Can you Make Snickerdoodles Without Cream of Tartar?

-- 1 teaspoon baking powder
+- 1 teaspoon (4 grams) of baking powder

-- ½ teaspoon sea salt
+- ½ teaspoon (3 grams) of regular table salt

-- 2 eggs, cold, straight from the refrigerator
+- 2 eggs cold, straight from the refrigerator

-- 1 teaspoon vanilla
+- 1 teaspoon (5 milliliters) of vanilla extract

-- 3 tablespoons sugar
+- 3 tablespoons (38 grams) of white, granulated sugar

-- 3 teaspoons cinnamon
+- 3 teaspoons (8 grams) of ground cinnamon

 - WHISK the baking powder and salt into the flour.